Overviews - Attainment report tour

 So far we've focused on year 5.
 You can use Insight's filters to look at a class or other set of pupils instead (such as all children with SEND across the school).
 Let's look at a useful example of viewing data for several year groups at once.

 If you're following along with your own data, start by clearing any active filters and groups by clicking the ‘x’ against any filters and/or groups you can see.
-Then click 'Filter Pupils' and choose 'Year Group'.
+Then click Filter Pupils and choose Year Group.

-Click the Year Group selection dropdown and click ‘Multiple selections’ at the bottom of the list:
+Click the Year Group selection dropdown and click Multiple selections at the bottom of the list.

 This allows you to select more than one year group.
-Here, we'll select years 1 to 6, then click ‘Apply Filter’.
+Here, we'll select years 1 to 6, then click Apply Filter.

-The report is now showing a whole school view (note the number of pupils shown beside each bar).
+The report is now showing all of key stages one and two (note the number of pupils shown beside each bar).
 It's often useful at this point to show how each year group compares.
-To do this, we use the ‘Group Pupils’ option, selecting the ‘Year Group’ option from the bottom of the dropdown list.
-This will take our whole school view and break it down into separate year groups for each subject:
+To do this, we use the Group Pupils option, selecting the Year Group option from the bottom of the dropdown list.
+This will take our view and break it down into separate year groups for each subject.

 In the Advanced Options, you can opt to view grouped data either by 'Assessments, then pupil groups' (the default shown above), or by 'Pupil groups, then assessments'.
-Switching views for this particular scenario lets you see each year group's results in all subjects together:
+Switching views for this particular scenario lets you see each year group's results in all subjects together.

 Other types of assessment

 So far we've been dealing with teacher assessment, but we can use this report to investigate other types of assessment as well.
-Here's an example of a report summarising year 5's summer attainment in a set of standardised tests:
+Here's an example of a report summarising year 5's summer attainment in a set of standardised tests.

-Here we may want to take advantage of another setting under 'Advanced Options'.
-If you have more than four assessment categories, you can get a more detailed view of your data by clicking on 'Advanced Options' and changing the 'Compare' setting to ‘Detailed breakdown’:
+Here we may want to take advantage of another setting under Advanced Options.
+If you have more than four assessment categories, you can get a more detailed view of your data by clicking on Advanced Options and changing the Compare setting to Detailed breakdown.

-The score thresholds that define the attainment groupings are not fixed and you are not limited to four categories.
+The score thresholds that define the attainment groupings are not fixed, and you are not limited to four categories.
 Please get in touch to discuss changing the thresholds in accordance with your assessment policy.

-And finally… Download and Print
+Download and Print

-If you want to send the report to someone, you can either Download it as an image file, or click Print and use your web browser's 'Print to PDF' or 'Save as PDF' option.
+If you want to send the report to someone, you can download it as a pdf.
+Click the Print button and choose Save as PDF.
 The latter is recommended for emailing and sharing with governors.

 How did we do?